 The median price of homes sold: $308,100Median rent: $1,208

 See also: Moving to Charleston, SC

-Its rich history, diversity in nature and an overall lower cost of living makes South Carolina an appealing place to move to.
-This is a state where the people are warm, typical of the Southern hospitality.
+Its rich history, diversity in nature, and overall lower cost of living make South Carolina an appealing place to move to.
+This is a state where the people are warm, typical of Southern hospitality.
 But at the same time, the state isn’t without its share of disadvantages.